 Hong Kong is a popular destination to work as a domestic worker.
-The city’s hectic lifestyle suits well with having an extra pair of hands to help out household chores, tend to young children and other domestic duties as parents are both out at work.
-Not every employer, though, are in that situation — some employers hire caregivers to care for elderly family members or look after their pets.
+The city’s hectic lifestyle suits well with having an extra pair of hands to help out household chores tend to young children and other domestic duties as parents are both out at work.
+Not every employer, though, is in that situation — some employers hire caregivers to care for elderly family members or look after their pets.

-For Filipino and Indonesian workers, Hong Kong offers advantages such as close proximity to home than, say, Middle East countries and mandates slightly higher wages than Malaysia or Singapore.
-Adding to that is the strong support from governments of the labor exporting countries as well as a strong sense of community among migrant workers.
+For Filipino and Indonesian workers, Hong Kong offers advantages such as proximity to home than, say, Middle East countries and mandates slightly higher wages than Malaysia or Singapore.
+Adding to that is the strong support from governments of the labor exporting nations as well as a strong sense of community among migrant workers.

 Before departing to Hong Kong